 Ultimately, the final decision of whether or not to go to counselling before entering a divorce is a personal one.
 Whether or not couples should seek counselling before filing for divorce is a complex question.

-In need of couples counselling in Calgary?
-Virtuous Circle Counselling is rated as one of the top marriage counsellors in Calgary.
+In need of couples counselling in Calgary or couples counselling in Kelowna?
+Virtuous Circle Counselling is rated as one of the top marriage counsellors.
 We offers couples counselling, individual counselling, adolescent counselling, family counselling and more.
 Get in touch with us today.